SAGE: Agentic Framework for Interpretable and Clinically Translatable Computational Pathology Biomarker Discovery: Method

-The updated pipeline consists of six core agents operating in a fixed sequential order: \textbf{Path Generation} $\rightarrow$ \textbf{Ontologist} $\rightarrow$ \textbf{Scientist} $\rightarrow$ \textbf{Hypothesis Expansion} $\rightarrow$ \textbf{Novelty Critic}$\rightarrow$ \textbf{Feasibility Agent}$\rightarrow$\textbf{Coding Agent} $\rightarrow$ \textbf{Summary Agent}.
-This structure eliminates the need for a central supervisor, resulting in more consistent outputs and predictable behavior across runs.
-A \textit{human-in-the-loop} checkpoint was also introduced between the Scientist and Hypothesis Expansion agents, allowing domain experts to review and refine hypotheses before computational validation.
-This early intervention prevents resource waste on infeasible hypotheses and incorporates expert intuition that automated evaluation may miss.
-A detailed description of all agents, their context sources, and model assignments is provided in the Supplementary Material (Table~\ref{tab:workflow_supp}).
+The hypothesis generation stage coordinates six agents in a fixed sequential order, as illustrated in Figure~\ref{fig:sage_pipeline}-A: \textbf{Path Generation, Ontologist, Scientist, Hypothesis Expansion, Novelty Debate, and Explainability}.
+This fixed serial architecture produces consistent, reproducible outputs and reduces hallucination risk compared to planner-driven systems~\cite{ghafarollahi2024sciagentsautomatingscientificdiscovery}, while reducing inference cost by up to 75\% through targeted context allocation, as shown in Appendix~\ref{app:hypothesis} (Table~\ref{tab:pipeline_comparison}).
+A human-in-the-loop checkpoint between the Scientist and Hypothesis Expansion agents allows domain experts to approve, reject, or refine hypotheses before computational resources are committed.
+Agent roles and model assignments are detailed in the Appendix (Table~\ref{tab:workflow_supp}).